LeventeKalman02/Comp-Theory/README.md

     return hashval % 101;
 }
 ```

-- The function is tested for correctness, and an explanation is provided on why the values 31 and 101 are used in the hashing process.</br>
+#### Explanation:

+- The hash function works by multiplying each character’s ASCII value by 31 and taking the result modulo 101.
+This ensures a uniform spread of hash values.</br>

 ## Usage